TeskaLabs/cysimdjson/README.md

 parser = cysimdjson.JSONParser()
 json_parsed = parser.loads(json_bytes)

-# Access using JSON Pointer
+# Access in a Python way
 print(json_parsed.json_parsed['foo'])
 ```

 The `json_parsed` is a read-only dictionary-like object, that provides an access to JSON data.

+**WARNING:** This method of the access will be deprecated in the future, likely in favour of JSON Pointer.

 ## Trade-offs